 What is the Virginia Clean Economy Act?

 Passed in 2020, the Virginia Clean Economy Act (VCEA) put the Commonwealth on a path to 100% clean electricity.
-It jumpstarted investment in renewable energy, created jobs, and began transforming our energy grid to serve all Virginians.
+It jumpstarted investment in renewable energy, and continues to create jobs and transform our energy grid to serve all Virginians.

 The law sets binding targets for utilities to eliminate fossil fuels from their portfolios by 2045, expands access to energy efficiency programs, and lays the foundation for a modern energy economy that works for everyone.